Track Exactly How Much

 View the source on GitHub.

-The custom and name parameters can then be passed along in the AJAX function shown below to customize the content.
+You can then pass the custom and name parameters in the AJAX function shown below to customize the content.

-Copy, paste, and edit the following code in your child theme’s functions.php file, or use the My Custom Functions plugin to install the code for you.
+Copy, paste, and edit the following code in your child theme’s functions.php file, or use the My Custom Functions plugin to install the code.

 <?php